kubernetes/kubernetes/docs/design/service_accounts.md

 ```

 The name ServiceAccount is chosen because it is widely used already (e.g. by Kerberos and LDAP)
 to refer to this type of account.
-Note that it has no relation to kubernetes Service objects.
+Note that it has no relation to lmktfy Service objects.

 The ServiceAccount object does not include any information that could not be defined separately:
   - username can be defined however users are defined.